 Chapter 5 - LOT

-Jack flopped around on the floor for a few moments as he clutched at his head, his mind ringing from both the flash of light that blinded him, and the heavy feeling that had slammed into his mind just a moment ago.
+Jack flopped around on the floor for a few moments as he clutched at his head, his mind ringing from both the flash of light that blinded him, and the heavy feeling that had slammed into his mind just a second ago.

 A few moments passed as Jack wheezed in pain, his head splitting.